 8. Rabies

 Rabies is the most serious cause of muscle twitching on our list.
 It is a viral infection that is zoonotic, which means humans and any other mammal can contract it as well if bitten by an infected animal.
 Rabies attacks the nervous system and causes muscle twitches and extreme changes in behavior and aggression.
-Vaccinations are the best way to prevent it, and every cat and dog must be vaccinated against rabies.
+Vaccinations are the best way to prevent it, and depending on state and country legislation and incidence of rabies in wild animals, cats and dogs will require vaccination against rabies.

 9. Injury and Trauma

 Injury and trauma are common causes of muscle twitching in cats.
-As the muscles heal, they can twitch, and if there is a broken bone, you may also notice twitching.
+Any painful injury can cause twitching, and if there is a broken bone, you may also notice twitching.

 10. Itchy Skin

 Another common reason for twitching in a cat is itchy and irritated skin.
 The skin can get irritated when the cat has fleas or mites.
-The cat will continuously scratch, and it may use the muscles under its back to move the skin in a twitching motion to be more comfortable.
+The cat will continuously scratch, particularly their head and ears in case of ear mites, and their back end in case of fleas.

 Occasional scratching throughout the day is normal for a cat, but if you see your cat routinely scratching the same spot (or multiple areas), you should take him or her to the vet for professional advice.